Soynandin/SupermercadoFeirao/README.md

 There are also three types of users in the system: Attendant, Manager, and Customer, each with different levels of access and permissions.

-Detailed specifications and a full description of the system are available in the "Descrição do Sistema" file.
+The detailed specifications and complete description of the system are available in the 'Descrição do Sistema' file in the 'Descrição' folder.